didgmlcks99/ProductMarketing/README.md

 # ProductMarketing
-+ This program is an ideal structure of a online market in C language.
++ This program is an ideal structure of a market in C language.
-+ hello
++ by using the structure of CRUD implementations are made